 Andrews Center is able to provide opportunities for volunteers who are able to give their time for personal or professional reasons.
 Students will find that Andrews Center allows college students to volunteer their time for Internship or Practicum credit.
 We will work with the student to gain experience in working with individuals with mental illness, developmental disabilities and veterans to accommodate the student’s area of interest.
 For students, applications must be submitted a minimum of two weeks before the beginning date of the Practicum or Internship.
-To apply please complete the Volunteer Application found on the Andrews Center website (maybe a link here)
+To apply please complete the Volunteer Application found on the Andrews Center career site.

 Citizen Advisory Committee